Dawn Redwood Facts

 Dawn Redwood Distribution, Habitat, and Ecology

-Further, the tree remains a fascinating example of adaptive evolution.
+The marvelous tree represents a fascinating example of the principle known as adaptive evolution, in the minds of many researchers.
 This holds true due to the fact that scientists theorize that the species did not originally evolve as deciduous, but as an evergreen.
-The majority consensus among researchers is that species slowly altered its natural state over time, in response to its environmental conditions.

 Species Sharing Its Range